alveyE/startup/README.md

 Sales - Shows current sales going on (this is where the websocket will be used as it will live update sales found)

 Product - The product page will focus on one product showing a breakdown of price at each

+## CSS

+Basic styling for lists using grids and other basic css

+I'm guessing a lot/most of this will change when we move to react